Aynshe/Edit_LsTRoms/README.md

    - Click the update button when available to install new versions
    - View changelogs before updating

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - DemulShooter by [argonlefou](https://github.com/argonlefou/DemulShooter)